Skip to content

 Prerequisites

-• Set up your application, claims, and scopes in your OpenID identity provider.
-Refer to your IdP/OP provider’s documentation for instructions.
+• If you are using OpenID Connect, set up your application, claims, and scopes in your OpenID identity provider.

 Enable app registration with key authentication

-1. Click Versions to select a version.
+2. Click Product Versions and select a product version.

 Enable app registration with OpenID Connect